relaxing328/DCFHT/README.txt

   pandas
   openpyxl
   os
-  skmultiflow (We have modified the original codes in https://scikit-multiflow.github.io/.
-And the modified library is provided as a rar file.) python 3.7
+  skmultiflow (We have modified the original codes provided in https://scikit-multiflow.github.io/.
+And the modified library is provided.) python 3.7

 ## Run Example